estchd/hbm_riddle_solver/README.md

 - `combine_dictionary_options`: When this feature is enabled, the solver will combine all the options for all answers into a single answer set and will use that answer set as the new dictionary for every question.
 This can be usefull, but takes a lot longer to check.

 To use these features, run `cargo run --release --features=feature_1,feature2`

+See the comments in `./src/main.rs` on how to add possible answers and change how each question is solved.